kdeluz/kdeluz/README.md

 - I love learning new projects and discovering the things people can do with them.
 - I like the winter! ❄️
 - I love video games, specifically RPG's.
+- I read a lot of manga. 📖
 - I'm always open to connecting and sharing ideas!

 Thanks for stopping by! 👋🚀